jorrete/django-qunit-ci/README.md

 To make nose aware of your QUnit tests, create a subclass of django_nose_qunit.QUnitTestCase in a file which would normally be searched by nose, for example my_app/test/qunit/test_case.py.
-It can contain as little as just the "test_files" attribute (a list or tuple of one or more paths to QUnit test scripts).
-Any script dependencies for your test script(s) should be given as paths relative to STATIC_ROOT in the "dependencies" attribute.
+It can contain as little as just the "test_file" attribute (a path to a QUnit test script, relative to STATIC_URL).
+Any script dependencies for your test script should be given as paths relative to STATIC_URL in the "dependencies" attribute.
 Paths to HTML fixture templates are listed in the "html_fixtures" attribute.

 Running Unit Tests